 Romans 14:5, KJV

-Rather than acknowledge a particular day as part of a weekly ritual, because it is mandated by some branch of organized religion, I believe that it is much more important that we acknowledge the Lord in our lives; and quite frankly, in our home, we do this every single day of the year, and not just on one day of the week when worldly people try to show their holiness and devotion to God.
-We shouldn't do things out of mere habit, or simply because it is the politically correct to do, but rather because we have thankful hearts.
-If we do have thankful hearts for all that the Lord has done for us, we will manifest our thankfulness to Him every day, and we will acknowledge Him every day.
-If we are not truly living our lives in obedience to God's Word and Will; and if we are not acknowledging Him in our lives every single day of the year; then setting aside one hour of one day a week is nothing short of total hypocrisy, and God doesn't like it!
+Rather than acknowledge a particular day as part of a weekly ritual, because it is mandated by some branch of organized religion, I believe that it is much more important that we acknowledge the Lord in our lives every single day of the year.
+This shouldn't occur just on one day of the week when worldly people try to show their holiness and devotion to God.
+Furthermore, we shouldn't do things out of mere habit, or simply because it is the politically correct thing to do, but rather because we have thankful hearts.

-As I point out in the article "The Biblical Practice Of Fasting", by the time that Jesus arrived during the First Century, the so-called worship of the spiritual elders of Israel had been reduced to nothing more than a pitiful and hypocritical charade before both God and man.
-It was all talk and no substance; it was spiritless and dead; just like so many modern church services today.
-It is for this reason that Jesus strongly rebuked the Scribes and the Pharisees, and thoroughly exposed their sins and the hypocrisy of their ways, in such discourses as that found in Matthew chapter twenty-three.
-In the Gospel of Mark, the Lord very pointedly told His self-righteous religious enemies that they honoured God with their mouths, while their hearts were very far from Him, as we see here:
+As I point out in the article "The Biblical Practice of Fasting", by the time that Jesus arrived during the First Century, the so-called worship of the religious elders of Israel had been reduced to nothing more than a pitiful and hypocritical charade before both God and man.
+It was all talk and no substance.
+It was spiritless and dead; just like so many modern church services today.
+It is for this reason that Jesus strongly rebuked the Scribes and the Pharisees, and thoroughly exposed their sins and the hypocrisy of their ways, in such sharp discourses as the one that is found in Matthew chapter twenty-three.
+In the Gospel of Mark, Jesus very pointedly told His self-righteous religious enemies that they honored God with their mouths, while their hearts were very far from Him, as we see here:

 ". . .
 Well hath Esaias prophesied of you hypocrites, as it is written, This people honoureth me with their lips, but their heart is far from me.
 Howbeit in vain do they worship me, teaching for doctrines the commandments of men.
 For laying aside the commandment of God, ye hold the tradition of men, as the washing of pots and cups: and many other such like things ye do.
 And he said unto them, Full well ye reject the commandment of God, that ye may keep your own tradition."